Saint Kitts And Nevis flagTransportation & Infrastructure Guide · Saint Kitts And Nevis

 IDP requiredConversion needed

 Foreign licenses valid 90 days with IDP (required for non-English).
-EU/foreign licenses need local conversion for residency >3 months via Ministry of Public Infrastructure.
-Left-side driving; rentals common for visitors.
+Long-term residents (>3-6 months) need local conversion via Ministry of Domestic Transport test/exchange.
+Drive on left; rentals require valid license/IDP.